Censorship in the Federal Republic of Germany

 The Federal Republic of Germany guarantees freedom of speech, expression, and opinion to its citizens as per Article 5 of the constitution.
 Despite this, censorship of various materials has taken place since the Allied occupation after World War II and continues to take place in Germany in various forms due to a limiting provision in Article 5, Paragraph 2 of the constitution.
-In 2014 the Reporters Without Borders Press Freedom Index ranked Germany as 14th (out of 180 countries) in the world in terms of press freedom.
+In 2014 the Reporters Without Borders Press Freedom Index ranked Germany as 14th (out of 180 countries) in the world in terms of press freedom (United States at #46 for comparison).
 During the Allied occupation of Germany, the media was controlled by the occupying forces.
 The policy rationales differed among the occupying powers, but there was resentment in literary and journalistic circles in many parts of the country.
 Undesired publishing efforts were unilaterally blocked by the occupying forces.

 Since the publication of the German Grundgesetz, there have been two kinds of censored media in Germany.
 The first is material that is considered offensive or indecent; such media are placed on the "Index" and restricted in their publication, and distribution to minors is illegal.
 The second is material that is considered anti-constitutional, dangerous to the state.
 The underlying concept is "streitbare Demokratie" (self-defending democracy) that legally hinders the rise of all anti-constitutional and thus undemocratic movements.
 The media concerned are banned outright, with criminal penalties for infringements.
 An example is the outright ban on material which supports National Socialism.